 Forklift impacts most often damage the lower portion of pallet rack uprights, especially the front column at aisle level.
 In fact, over 85%* of rack damage occurs in the bottom 24 inches of the column.
 When damage occurs, warehouse operators typically face two choices:

 Both options can return a rack to a safe, load-bearing condition.
 They differ significantly, however, in downtime, durability, and total cost of ownership.
-This page explains when each option makes the most sense, how they compare across options all meaningful criteria, and how to make an informed decision for your operations.
+This page explains when each option makes the most sense, how they compare across all meaningful criteria, and how to make an informed decision for your operations.

 Replacing with an OEM upright means installing the same vulnerable component back in the same impact zone...